xelfia/Virtueld/manual.md

 5. Once you have confirmed that the authorization code is pasted, press `Link`.
 6. If it `Succeeded`, go to the next step.

 > If it `Failed.
-Please retry.`, Check the input content / internect connection / service running status etc and retry.
+Please retry.`, Check the input content / internet connection / service running status etc and retry.

 ## Play with character model on VRoid Hub